🔰 Introduction to Robo-Advisors

 (1) Betterment Robo-Advisor (Alexa=12,000)

-Betterment has served more that 170,000 customers and has invested more than $4 billion.
-The only thing you have to do is to define how much you want to invest in stock ETFs and how much in bond ETFs.
-These are some key points of Betterment's robo-advisor services:
+Betterment has served over 170,000 customers and managed more than $4 billion in investments.
+All you need to do is decide how much you want to allocate to stock ETFs and how much to bond ETFs.
+Here are some key points of Betterment's robo-advisor services:

 -